jdhitsolutions/PSWorkItem/README.md

 $PSWorkItemCategory.Add("Event","`e[38;5;153m")
 ```

-The entry will have no effect unless the category is definied in the database.
+The entry will have no effect unless the category is defined in the database.

-> Note that when you view the hashtable, you won't see any values because they escape sequences are non-printable.,
+> Note that when you view the hashtable, you won't see any values because they escape sequences are non-printable.

 ![colorized categories](images/psworkitemcategory.png)